 Impact

-A malicious user could exploit these Remote Code Execution vulnerability to gain unauthorised access to the server, steal user data, and cause undesirable side effects on the vulnerable machine.
+A malicious user could exploit this Remote Code Execution vulnerability to gain unauthorized access to the server, steal user data, and cause undesirable side effects on the vulnerable machine.

 Solution

 H2 Database has released the security fix for this vulnerability in version 2.0.206.
-It is recommended that all users, being those who use H2 Console directly or not, should upgrade their instances to the patched version ASAP.
-The fix is to have JNDI URLs only use (local) java protocol.
+It is a recommendation that all users, whether those using H2 Console directly or not, upgrade their instances to the patched version ASAP.
+Therefore the fix is to have JNDI URLs only use (local) Java protocol.